thacherT1D/new-angular-curriculum/Unit-2/09-custom-directives-part2.md

 # Custom Directives: Part 2

 Directives become much more powerful when they start manipulating the DOM.
-Angular gives you controll over the DOM with two functions, `link` and `compile`
+Angular gives you control over the DOM with two functions, `link` and `compile`

 **EXERCISE**